-Character is an aspect of fiction writing that gets discussed over and over, with countless writing guides, courses, and conference seminars dedicated to the topic.
-We’re offered templates to fill out with every detail from eye color to favorite soup – not to mention enough backstory to file a decade’s worth of tax returns.
+There are countless fiction writing guides, courses, and conference seminars dedicated to character.
+We’re offered templates to fill out with every detail, from eye color to favorite soup—not to mention enough backstory to file a decade’s worth of tax returns.

-But turning characters into a list of factoids risks missing out on what makes them compelling – the deeper sense of who they are underneath.
+But turning characters into a list of factoids risks missing out on what makes them interesting—the deeper sense of who they are underneath.
 That’s what readers crave, and one of the best ways to discover it is through relationships.

 Relationships Reveal a Character’s Depth

 Here’s a simple test: describe your main character without referring to their appearance, abilities, or role in the story.
-Sounds, easy, doesn’t it?
-Yet many of us find ourselves stumbling in search of something meaningful to say.
+Sounds easy, doesn’t it?
+Yet many of us stumble in search of something meaningful to say.

 That’s the first takeaway: relationships let us bring dimension and nuance to characters by giving them attributes that only appear when they’re with another person.

 Let’s try it out.
 Janet is a dedicated airline pilot who follows all the rules both at work and in her own life.
-Polite, professional, meticulously put-together – she’s almost painfully straight-laced.
-Except, that is, when she’s with her sister Sophie.
+Polite, professional, meticulously put-together—she’s almost painfully straight-laced.
+Except when she’s with her sister Sophie.
 Every time the two of them get together they taunt each other, show off how daring they are, and wind up in all kinds of mischief.
-Suddenly contradictory personality traits – prudence and recklessness – can be combined in Janet without making her seem like a split personality because we know that all of us are different people depending on who we’re with.
+Suddenly, contradictory personality traits—prudence and recklessness—can be combined in Janet without making her seem like a split personality because we know that all of us are different people depending on who we’re with.

 Relationships Add Emotional Stakes